RavuAlHemio/DBSearchText/README.md

 ## Supported database engines

+* MySQL
 * Oracle (one service at a time)
 * PostgreSQL (one database at a time)
 * SQLite

-Support for MySQL and Microsoft SQL Server is planned.
+Support for Microsoft SQL Server is planned.